Follow my precise tips to see how you can improve your French with French songs.

 Stromae is another great example because of his pronunciation.
-His R is very strong.
+His French R pronunciation for example is quite different: it’s very strong.
 Part of his success in France is due to the fact that he has been compared to Piaf and the song writers of the past who had great lyrics.

 Yet, is it the right pronunciation for you to study?
 I can’t answer this question for you, but I can tell you that in today’s modern French, not everybody enunciates like Piaf or Stromae, or uses a very hard R.

 3 – Improving your French Grammar With Songs